 The Ringnes bottling plant at Gjelleråsen codes up to 70,000 products per hour, often over several shifts.
 Having a high volume of products going through the factory meant that the company needed a coding system that was reliable and could tolerate high speeds in a demanding environment – and over several hours of continuous operation.

 After some significant problems with its previous system the brewer purchased seven Linx Continuous Ink Jet (CIJ) printers, which code dates on 15-20 products per second.

 Linx CIJ printers are renowned for their reliability, even in challenging production environments.
-Ringnes have found the Linx CIJ printers easy to operate and maintain and, with a minimum IP55 rating and a robust sealed printhead, more reliable than their previous system.
+Ringnes have found the Linx coders easy to operate and maintain and, with a minimum IP55 rating and a robust sealed printhead, more reliable than their previous systems.

 Ringnes organiser Morten Moen explains: “We used to have big problems with labelling, and we were compelled to find machines and suppliers that could give us a more stable operation.”